Aardwolf-Social/aardwolf/README.md

 ## Discussion
 Project discussion happens in our forum, temporarily at http://www.jaggedskybrewing.com (you can login with your GitHub account).

 We will be moving to a new domain when we [finalize the project name](http://www.jaggedskybrewing.com/d/1-project-branding).
-Take our poll and [vote for the new name](https://www.strawpoll.me/14599933)!

 ## Contributing
 If you would like to give us a hand that would be awesome!